locationtech/geomesa/docs/user/kafka/install.rst

       -C /path/to/geoserver/webapps/geoserver/WEB-INF/lib

 Next, install the JARs for Kafka and Zookeeper.
 By default, JARs will be downloaded from Maven central.
 You may override this by setting the environment variable ``GEOMESA_MAVEN_URL``.
-If you do no have an internet connection you can download the JARs manually via http://search.maven.org/.
+If you do not have an internet connection you can download the JARs manually.

 Edit the file ``geomesa-kafka_${VERSION}/conf/dependencies.sh`` to set the versions of Kafka and Zookeeper to match the target environment, and then run the script: